 * reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/econ-polls?RIC=MYCPI%3DECI poll data

-KUALA LUMPUR, March 25 (Reuters) - Malaysia’s February consumer price index (CPI) rose 1.3% from a year earlier, slowing from the previous month, government data showed on Wednesday.
+KUALA LUMPUR, May 20 (Reuters) - Malaysia’s economy remained in deflation for the second month in a row in April, with the consumer price index (CPI) falling 2.9% from a year earlier, government data showed on Wednesday.

 Consumer prices in March had fallen for the first time since February last year, easing 0.2% due to cheaper pump prices.

 A Reuters poll had forecast an annual fall of 1.6% in April.

 April’s decline was driven largely by lower retail fuel prices during the month, with the transport sector index plummeting 21.5% from a year earlier, the Statistics Department said in a statement.